14,992 Shares in Innovator S&P 500 Power Buffer ETF – New (NYSEARCA:PJUN) Purchased by Axxcess Wealth Management LLC

 Axxcess Wealth Management LLC acquired a new position in Innovator S&P 500 Power Buffer ETF – New (NYSEARCA:PJUN – Get Rating) in the 2nd quarter, HoldingsChannel reports.
 The fund acquired 14,992 shares of the company’s stock, valued at approximately $436,000.

-Several other large investors also recently added to or reduced their stakes in PJUN.
-Envestnet Asset Management Inc. increased its holdings in Innovator S&P 500 Power Buffer ETF – New by 12.4% in the 1st quarter.
-Envestnet Asset Management Inc. now owns 16,643 shares of the company’s stock worth $536,000 after acquiring an additional 1,835 shares during the last quarter.
+Other large investors also recently added to or reduced their stakes in the company.
+Envestnet Asset Management Inc. grew its holdings in Innovator S&P 500 Power Buffer ETF – New by 12.4% during the 1st quarter.
+Envestnet Asset Management Inc. now owns 16,643 shares of the company’s stock valued at $536,000 after buying an additional 1,835 shares in the last quarter.
 Maltin Wealth Management Inc. purchased a new position in Innovator S&P 500 Power Buffer ETF – New during the 1st quarter valued at about $231,000.
 Raymond James Financial Services Advisors Inc. purchased a new position in Innovator S&P 500 Power Buffer ETF – New during the 1st quarter valued at about $611,000.
 Penserra Capital Management LLC grew its holdings in Innovator S&P 500 Power Buffer ETF – New by 19.6% during the 1st quarter.
 Penserra Capital Management LLC now owns 255,377 shares of the company’s stock valued at $8,218,000 after buying an additional 41,787 shares in the last quarter.
 Finally, UBS Group AG grew its holdings in Innovator S&P 500 Power Buffer ETF – New by 67.1% during the 1st quarter.
 UBS Group AG now owns 2,554 shares of the company’s stock valued at $82,000 after buying an additional 1,026 shares in the last quarter.

 Innovator S&P 500 Power Buffer ETF – New Stock Up 0.3 %